 During a practical course, the H.E.R.P. uses a series of carefully chosen, cold-blooded animals to teach your students everything there is to know on how to properly work with these animals.

 We bring along various species of lizards, snakes, tortoises, turtles, amphibians and arthropods.

 Students are given the opportunity to view and handle all animals up close and are allowed to develop habituation in dealing with these animals.
-Suitable transport options and handling protocols are cited and gender determination can be practiced if desired.
+Suitable transportation options and handling protocols are discussed and gender determination can be practiced if desired.

-There is also the choice of different modules, which allows more experienced audience to learn more specialised techniques.
+As a customer you can choose from different modules, which allows a more experienced audience to learn more specialised techniques.

 The handling practicals are always given by and under the guidance of experienced specialists.